DivakarSwift/SellYourStuff/README.md

 # SellYourStuff

+It is IOS part of 'Sell Your Stuff' application.
+Actually this isn't its real name, I supposed to change its name before publish to github.

 **Important features of this app below;** <br /> <br />
 -Finding items with search bar and show profile, <br />